MSc, Postgraduate Diploma

 Over the past five years, over half of our graduates have entered social research-related careers in the public, voluntary and private sectors, for example, a manager commissioning research for a local authority, a research fellow at a university and a senior research executive for a European-wide commercial research organisation.

-In general, one in ten graduates have enhanced their practice in current posts by undertaking studies in Applied Social Research, with support from their employer.
-Over one third of our graduates continue with academic study and undertake a PhD.
+Over one third of our graduates continue with academic study and undertake a professional doctorate or PhD.